B-Galati/monolog-sentry-handler/doc/extension-points.md

 }
 ```

-Please look at these methods within [the code](../src/SentryHandler.php) if you want more details.
+Please look at these methods within [the class SentryHandler](/src/SentryHandler.php) if you want more details.